zeu5/supervisor-listener/README.md

 # supervisor-listener
-Supervisor event listener with handlers
+Listener for supervisor events with specific handlers